Genset problems – Aug. 2011 to June 2012

 With a magnifier, I finally found that the connection between the socket in the connector was open circuit.
 Should have checked that first.
 Seems as though corrosion had eaten clear through the thin metal that went from the outside of the connector down to the board (on the left side of the brown connector shown below).
 Tried to fix it with a jumper wire and that worked for a few weeks.
 Then again it wouldn’t start using the remote switch.
 Pulled the board again and this time I just added a jumper from the open circuited pin #3 solder connection on the bottom of the board to the unused pin #4.
 Then I moved wire #3 in the mating connector to empty hole #4.
 Problem solved.
 So far.

-Now that the board has new relays, and a jumper to correct the open circuit, I’m hoping I won’t have much more trouble with the Genset for a while.
+While I had the PCB circuit on the workbench, tested all the passive components, cleaned the contacts, drew a schematic of it, than found the relays online at Mouser Electronics and bought them.
+Only cost a few bucks.
+Since the board now has new relays, and a jumper to correct the open circuit, plus all the other maintenance I’ve done on it, I’m hoping I won’t have much more trouble with the Genset for a while.

 Genset goes bad at the Lake – Aug.
 2008